Congratulations – you are pregnant! But what next…..

 - 40 weeks and later – Appointment with the midwife at the hospital for monitoring (baby’s heartbeat, blood pressure).

 - Since 2016 the Delta midwives have started offering two types of prenatal appointments.
-A formal consultation (‘consultation pré-natale‘) can replace one or more of the standard medical visits – this is similar to the ‘shared-care’ practised in the uk.
+A formal consultation (‘consultation pré-natale‘) can replace one or more of the standard medical visits – this is similar to the ‘shared-care’ practised in the UK.
 The midwife will perform the necessary medical evaluations and tests including listening to the baby’a heartbeat but she also has more time to discuss other aspects of your pregnancy care and the upcoming delivery.
+I usually suggest that you see the midwife at 30 and 36 weeks

 Sometimes it is necessary for you to be seen by the midwife in the hospital where an analysis of your baby’s heartrate can be performed.
 For example, this is usually performed if you go past your due date.
-For this you should go to the second floor of Delta Hospital and follow signs for ‘monitoring’.
+For this you should go to the second floor of Delta Hospital.
+The maternity reception is found next to the lifts.